 Brian was the 2006-2007 Draper's Scholar, which allowed him to study for an LL.M. at Queen Mary College and the School of Oriental and African Studies at the University of London.
-Brian specialized in Law and Development and focused on topics such as constitutional reforms in the former Soviet Republics and issues relating to the treatment of ethnic minorities in China's legal system.
+Brian specialized in Law and Development and focused on topics such as constitutional reforms in the former Soviet Republics and issues relating to China's legal system.

 Quote"William and Mary's many international offerings provided me a crucial foundation to start a career in international legal work.
 The wide-ranging course offerings, exciting internship opportunities, and excellent faculty at William and Mary made my law school experience both enjoyable and rewarding.
 The Draper's Scholarship also offers a unique and rewarding opportunity to study pressing legal issues with attorneys and judges from around the world, which allowed me to gain a truly international perspective on the law.